-Preparing for and going to college can be difficult for teenagers on the Aspergers Spectrum.
-Socializing is only one part of the challenge; anticipating greater independence, managing time, negotiating lots of social expectations.... all can present opportunities to use your strengths and learn some skills.
+Preparing for and going to college can be difficult for teenagers on the Autism Spectrum.
+Socializing is only one part of the challenge; anticipating greater independence, managing time, negotiating lots of social expectations, along with practicing self-advocacy and self-determination.... all can present opportunities to use your strengths and learn more skills.

 Navigating College Handbook (PDF, 1.79 MB)

 4) Organization for Autism Research holds an annual college scholarship competition for people on the spectrum.
 You can find their information by using this link.

 6) Experience actual online college courses by visiting, Open Online Courses at, http://www.onlinecourses.com/ This is a project which allows anyone to sign up and complete a variety of college level courses online, for free.

 7) Toolkit links below for valuable information on transition and preparation for the college experience for students and families.

 Preparing for Postsecondary Education

 Types of Postsecondary Education Programs

 Obtaining Services and Asking for Accommodations

 Learning to Live Independently: A Personal Perspective